Pancho/towersofcards/mechanics.md

 ### Humans

-The people we all see and love, relentless race.
+The people we all know and love, relentless race.
 Not even the sky is the limit.

 * organic
 * aggressive